Who were the Nazarenes?

 by Kelly McDonald, Jr.

-When we discuss Sabbath history, it is hard to not discuss the term Nazarenes or Nazoreans.
+As we discuss early Sabbath history, we must also mention the name Nazarenes or Nazoreans.
 Did you know that the earliest church was called by this term?
-When Paul was being accused before Roman officials, he was accused of being a Nazarene.
+When Paul was brought before Roman officials, he was accused of being a Nazarene.
 “For we have found this man to be a plague, an instigator of insurrections among all the Jews throughout the world, and a ringleader of the sect of the Nazarenes” (Acts 24:5).

 In Paul’s confession, he affirmed that he belonged to this group and that he believed in everything written in the Law and the Prophets.
 “But this I confess to you, that after the Way, which they call a sect, so I serve the God of our fathers, believing all things which are according to the law, and which are written in the prophets…” (Acts 24:14).